Ryan Dungey

-As of April 29, 2022, Dungey announced his return from retirement, and that comes with information that he will be racing the first 2 round of the Lucas Oil Pro Motocross Championship, alongside his 9x MX World Champion, Antonio Cairoli.

-For the 2023 season, Ryan will put an end on his career as he doesn't want to compete on the full season.

 Early life

 Ryan Dungey was born in 1989 to Troy and Michelle Dungey in Belle Plaine, Minnesota.
 He has one older brother, Jade and one younger brother, Blake.
 Dungey's brothers and father were amateur racers as well.
 Dungey, who attended Guardian Angels Catholic School in Chaska, Minnesota, routinely expresses his Christian faith in interviews.

 In 2006, at the age of 16, Dungey auditioned for and was signed to a pro contract.

-Season results
+AMA Supercross & Motocross career

 Amateur

-As an amateur Dungey did not shine in the mini classes.
-Once on the full size bikes he started to improve to the point of winning races.
+As an amateur Dungey, did not shine in the mini classes.
+Once on the full-size bikes he started to improve to the point of winning races.
 Dungey capped his amateur career by winning the 2005 Loretta Lynn's Amateur Championship and was expected to repeat the following year.

 2006

 Ryan Dungey began the year in the amateur 250cc ranks.
-Despite being a "B" rider and generating mostly 10th-place finishes he attracted the attention of Suzuki team manager Roger De Coster.
+Despite being a "B" rider and generating mostly 10th-place finishes he attracted the attention of Suzuki team manager, Roger De Coster.
 Dungey entered his first professional race at his home track of Spring Creek in Millville, Minnesota.
 Dungey, number 142 on his plate, finished an impressive 8th in Moto 1 and 8th in Moto 2 for a 7th in the overall at one of the muddiest outdoor nationals on record.
 Dungey would show that this result was no fluke finishing with 13-13 results for 15th in the overall the next week in Broome-Tioga, NY.
-Dungey did struggle the last 4 rounds, only finishing above 20th place 2 times in the final 4 motos.
+Dungey struggled the last 4 rounds, only finishing above 20th place 2 times in the final 4 motos.
 He finished with 50 Points total and 28th in the overall 250 MX standings.